 Participate in a Study

-- For more information about clinical studies, see the Patient Guide to Clinical Trials.
+- For general information about clinical studies, see the patient guide to clinical studies.

 Clinical studies, also called clinical trials, are carefully controlled research studies done with patients who volunteer.
 There are many requirements you must meet to be part of a study.
 If you qualify, it is up to you whether to take part.

 Not all patients are cured with standard therapy, and some standard treatments may have side effects that patients and doctors would prefer to avoid, if possible.
 So patients may seek help through clinical studies.
 Patients who participate in studies have the first chance to benefit from treatments that have shown promise in earlier research.
 They also make an important contribution to medical science by helping doctors learn more about the disease and potential new treatments.

 Clinical Study Phases

 Clinical studies come in four phases.

 - In Phase I trials, researchers try to determine safe dose levels.